 Benefits when the person you care for is away from home

 It is important to contact the Department of Work and Pensions to let them know once someone moves into hospital or a care home for long term support.
 The person you care for would usually stop receiving a disability benefit after 4 weeks.
 Following that you would also no longer be able to receive Carers Allowance, unless you are still providing a lot of care, and the person is paying for their place in the care home.

 If you received a carer premium with means-tested benefits, this will continue for an extra eight weeks after your Carer’s Allowance stops.
 Details about which number to call in order to inform the DWP should be included on any letters you receive from them.
-For more information on this in your situation, please contact the Carers Advice Service on (0114) 272 8362.
+For more information please contact the Carers Advice Service on (0114) 272 8362.

 What to do when someone dies